-Depository Trust Company ("DTC") acts as securities depositary for the Funds' shares.
-Shares of the Funds are represented by securities registered in the name of DTC or its nominee, Cede & Co., and deposited with, or on behalf of, DTC.
+Depository Trust Company ("DTC") acts as securities depositary for each Fund's shares.
+Shares of each Fund are represented by securities registered in the name of DTC or its nominee, Cede & Co., and deposited with, or on behalf of, DTC.
 Except in limited circumstances set forth below, certificates will not be issued for shares.